MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/scsi/ns-scsi-_inquirydata.md

 Indicates, when set to one, that the target supports 32-bit wide SCSI addresses.
 A value of zero indicates that the device does not support 32-bit wide SCSI addresses.

+#### - ECMAVersion

+Indicates the ECMA version of the inquiry data standard that this data conforms to.
+For more information about the version values allowed in this field, see the <i>SCSI Primary Commands - 2 (SPC-2)</i> specification.

-#### - AckReqQ
+#### - EnclosureServices

-Indicates, when set to one, that the target supports a request and acknowledge data transfer handshake on the secondary bus.
-A value of zero indicates that the target does not support this function.
+Indicates, when set to one, that the device contains an embedded enclosure services component.
+A value of zero indicates that the device does not contain an embedded enclosure services component.

+#### - ISOVersion

+Indicates the ISO version of the inquiry data standard that this data conforms to.
+For more information about the version values allowed in this field, see the <i>SCSI Primary Commands - 2 (SPC-2)</i> specification.

 #### - MediumChanger